temach/reports/CIA-LAB-2-Booting.md

 Now lets understand what is a "UEFI program".
 UEFI firmware is capable of executing programs that conform to the UEFI specification.
 To conform to the specification the program must:
 1. Be stored on the ESP (EFI System Partition) partition that is formatted as FAT32 (source: https://wiki.osdev.org/UEFI) and has partition type set to C12A7328-F81F-11D2-BA4B-00A0C93EC93B.
-2. Be stored in a PE (Portable Executable) format (an alternative to, for example, the ELF format). (source: https://wiki.osdev.org/UEFI and https://wiki.osdev.org/PE).
+2. Be stored in a PE (Portable Executable) format (an alternative to, for example, the ELF format).
+Actually the format is really called `PE32+` in the UEFI specification, but in terms of implementation it is just PE. (source: https://wiki.osdev.org/UEFI and https://wiki.osdev.org/PE).

 Such programs may be EFI drivers, EFI scripts, bootloaders, bootmanagers and finally just user applications such as a Hello World shell (source: https://github.com/tianocore/edk2/blob/master/ShellPkg/Application/ShellCTestApp/ShellCTestApp.c).
 Most common ways to create such programs is using "EDK II" from TianoCore project or using the GNU-EFI project (source: https://www.rodsbooks.com/efi-programming/prepare.html).